CSProjectsAvatar/distri-systems/tournament/infrastruct/transport/transport_github.md

 }

 /*
-	Transport enables a node to talk to the other nodes in the ring
+	BaseTransport enables a node to talk to the other nodes in the ring
 */
 type Transport interface {